Updated: Feb. 28, 2018

 In December 2014, Stephen published his own personal business for keynote speaking www.StephenDolle.com.

-Earlier this year, we published www.HydroPowered.org for awareness, art, and fun stuff for hydrocephalus.
+Earlier in 2014, we published the site www.HydroPowered.org for awareness, art, and fun stuff for hydrocephalus.
 We feature cool artwork here, and write "super hero" fictional stories for hydrocephalus.
+We also have a corresponding fan page on Facebook.com

 Stephen Dolle shares his extraordinary story and drumming discoveries in this keynote and Power Point, "Engage the Rhythms of your Brain," presented at Wright State University in Dayton, Ohio, on October 5, 2011, as part of their STEAM3 music education series: